 14 repetitions on each side.

-Standing Leg Lift for Glute Isolation
+Standing Leg Lift for Thigh Isolation

 Turn your pancakes into peaches!
 Few things look more aesthetically pleasing than powerful buttocks muscles.

 Want your knees and lower back to stay healthy even as you get older?
 Then you’ll need to maintain a stable pelvis (something many modern humans lack).
-A sure-fire way to help maintain a stable pelvis is to keep your glute muscles strong.
+A surefire way to help maintain a stable pelvis is to keep your glute muscles strong.
 This exercise will help.

 16 reps each leg.